Wang Sa

-Wang Sa (real name Heng Kim Ching) (1924 – 18 January 1998) was a Singaporean comedian.
+Heng Kim Ching, (30 March 1924/1925 – 18 January 1998) professionally known as Wang Sa, was a Singaporean comedian.
 He was part of a pair of Singapore comedy duo, who were akin to the Laurel and Hardy of the East.

 With Ye Fong, Wang often performed as a duet at the New World Amusement Park and on television in the 1960s and 1970s.
 They were also well-known in Malaysia, Taiwan, and Hong Kong.

-Wang died of chronic lung disease on 18 January 1998.
+Wang died of chronic lung disease on 18 January 1998, aged 73.

+Legacy

 At the Star Awards 2003, Wang together with Ye, were awarded posthumously the 40th Anniversary Evergreen Achievement Award.

+In 2024, Singapore Chinese Cultural Centre (SCCC) and Mediacorp jointly produced a documentary series, Documentary: Legends Of Singapore Comedy, and an exhibition, Legends Of Singapore Comedy: An Exhibition On Wang Sha And Ye Feng, at SCCC on the lives of Ye and Wang.